The reasoning.json Protocol

 reasoning.json Reasoning directives

-The protocol is designed to work alongside existing standards.
+The protocol is designed to work alongside existing conventions.
 A comprehensive AI-ready web presence might include robots.txt for access, schema.org for structured data, llms.txt for content, and reasoning.json for cognitive directives.

 2. Developer Integration

-A standard is only powerful if it is adopted.
+A protocol is only powerful if it is adopted.
 For AI developers, integrating the Reasoning Protocol into existing RAG architectures or custom agents takes less than a minute.

 LangChain Document Loader